-About tax tables for setting up federal and province tax calculations
+About tax tables for setting up federal and provincial tax calculations

-Sage 100 Contractor contains the tax tables necessary for computing federal and province income taxes.
-For each province you work in, create a payroll calculation for province income tax.
-The calculation is necessary to maintain the correct gross wage totals for each employee, and to ensure accurate province quarterly reports, province tax reports, and T-4 forms.
+Sage 100 Contractor contains the tax tables necessary for computing federal and provincial income taxes.
+For each province you work in, create a payroll calculation for the province income tax.
+The calculation is necessary to maintain the correct gross wage totals for each employee, and to ensure accurate provincial quarterly reports, provincial tax reports, and T-4 forms.